-ContentFly is a fairly new writing service.
-I discovered them shortly after their launch and I was one of the first writers to join the platform.
-In the time since, ContentFly has evolved to be a completely web-based company offering writing services with the help of AI and Machine Learning.
-If you’re considering working with them as a customer, read on to learn more about what they offer.
+ContentFly is a subscription-based writing service out of Canada.
+I discovered them shortly after their launch in 2018 and I was one of the first writers to join the platform.
+In the time since, ContentFly has evolved to offer writing services with the help of AI and Machine Learning.
+If you’re considering working with them as a customer, here’s what you should know.

 ContentFly is one of the only writing platforms I know that is attempting to implement new technologies into the content production process.
 Their innovative approach may just be able to save you (and your writers) a great deal of time.
 However, their recent price increase could be hard to swallow for smaller businesses.
 Here are the details.